 Whether you’re traveling across the globe or headed out on a quick weekend getaway, a thoughtfully designed travel pack can help you stay comfortable and organized while on the move.
 Key considerations include carry-on compatibility for air travel, enough capacity to stash your belongings, pack weight, and preferences on storage and organizational layouts.
-Below we break down the best travel backpacks of 2024, ranging from minimalist options for a couple nights away to larger bags with removable daypacks for extended trips.
-For more background information, see our detailed comparison table and buying advice below the picks.
+With these elements in mind, we hauled countless travel backpacks all over the world—from the bustling streets of Kathmandu to quaint towns around Europe—to hone in on our list of 17 worthy models below.
+These are our favorite travel backpacks of 2024, ranging from minimalist options for a couple of nights away to larger bags with removable daypacks for extended trips.
+For more background information, see our detailed comparison table and buying advice below the picks, along with details about our testing process.

 Our Team's Top Travel Backpack Picks